-S. DISPOSITION NISPOM REF: Question: YES NO N/A 5-700b Are procedures established to review classified holdings on a recurring basis for the purpose of reduction?
-5-701 5-703 Is the disposition of classified material accomplished in accordance with the required schedule?
-5-701 5-702 Is retention authority requested as required?
-5-704 Is classified material destroyed as soon as possible after it has served its purpose?
-5-705 Is an effective method of destruction employed that meet NISPOM standards?
-5-706 Is classified material destroyed by appropriately cleared authorized personnel who fully understand their responsibilities? (may include appropriately cleared subcontractor personnel)
+S. DISPO OSITION NISPOM REF: Question: YES NO N/A 5-700b Are procedures established to review classified holdings on a recurring basis for the purpose of maintaining classified inventories to the minimum required for classified operations?
+VALIDATION: 5-701 5-703 Is the disposition of classified material accomplished in accordance with the required schedule?
+VALIDATION: 5-701 5-702 Is retention authority requested as required?
+VALIDATION: 5-704 Is classified material destroyed as soon as possible after it has served its purpose?
+VALIDATION: 5-705 Is an effective method of destruction employed that meets NISPOM standards?
+VALIDATION: 5-706 Is classified material destroyed by appropriately cleared authorized personnel who fully understand their responsibilities? (may include appropriately cleared subcontractor personnel) VALIDATION: